-To ensure program fidelity and proper credit, Basic Cognitive Skills must be delivered by Psychology Services.
+To ensure program fidelity and proper credit, Basic Cognitive Skills must be delivered by Psychology Services to include psychologists, psychology trainees, and treatment specialists.
+Treatment Specialists may facilitate the treatment group with clinical supervision from a licensed psychologist.

 BUREAU LITERACY PROGRAM